 ASAM’s new definition has confirmed what neuroscientits and most addiction experts already knew: Natural rewards can cause addiction.
 What’s missing is a discussion on the mushrooming of Internet porn use and addiction.
 Internet porn use is far more likely to lead to addiction than Tiger Wood’s behavior.

-As explained in David Linden’s new book “The Compass of Pleasure” addictiveness is not directly tied to size of dopamine impact.
+David Linden’s new book “The Compass of Pleasure” explains that addictiveness is not directly tied to size of dopamine impact.
 Cigarettes, for example, hook nearly 80% of those who try them, while heroin hooks only a rather small minority of users.
 This is because addiction is learning, and smokers constantly train their brains with little “rewards” of dopamine.
 Heroin users get more intense neurochemical “lessons,” but far fewer of them.
-That’s why fewer get hooked.
+So heroin hooks fewer people.
 True sex addicts (with actual partners), like heroin users, generally can’t get unlimited “fixes.”
 They may also have more stimulating rituals, not unlike heroin, or other, addicts.

 Internet porn use is more akin to smoking in that each novel image offers a small dopamine burst.
 As porn users generally view many images/video clips, often daily, they are training their brains very frequently, much as smokers do.
 As explained in Porn, Novelty, and the Coolidge effect, unlimited novelty allows them to override normal satiety.
 Moreover, Internet porn’s inherent qualities affect dopamine in ways that sex addiction simply cannot match, see Porn Then and Now: Welcome to Brain Training.